Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 - Coffee Reduce Risk of Type 2 Diabetes

-The very strong antioxidant capacity in coffee helps reduce tissue damage, and magnesium & chromium present in coffee, help the body to use insulin, which controls the blood sugar level in the body
+The very strong antioxidant capacity in coffee helps reduce tissue damage.
+Magnesium & chromium present in coffee help the body to use insulin, which controls the blood sugar level in the body

 - Coffee and Weight Loss

-Caffeine will stimulate the central nervous system, which subsequently will increase the basal metabolic rate.
+Caffeine will stimulate the central nervous system, which subsequently increases the basal metabolic rate.
 This will then burn extra calories

 - Coffee Can Lower the Risk of Liver Cancer

-Coffee's favorable effect on diabetes, which is a known risk for liver cancer, and its ability to reduce the risk on cirrhosis and liver enzymes, are factors that contribute to coffee's ability to lower risk on liver cancer
+Coffee's favorable effect on diabetes, which is a known risk for liver cancer, and its ability to reduce the risk of cirrhosis and liver enzymes, are factors that contribute to coffee's ability to lower the risk of liver cancer

 - Coffee can Prevent Recurrence of Breast Cancer